jamesengleback/P450_Assay_Development/5_MoreIterations/readme.md

 Name: P450 conc/uM, dtype: float64
 ```

 I made up the plate, which took maybe 15-20 minutes?
 Then span it in the Cai lab's centrifuge at 1000 rpms for 4 minutes, then took a scan on the Pherastar FS from 220-800 nm.
-Here's the [data](20190619_boi.CSV)
+Here's the [data](20190619_boi.CSV) and here's my [script](Plateanalysis20190618.py)

 ## Arachadonic Acid specs look Bangin'!!!!!!!